vaclav2016/safegc/README.md

 So, I had wrote simple memory manager in CP/M or MS-DOS style.

-Also this project could be used for embeded systems.
+Also, this project could be used for embeded systems.

 ## How to use ?